Ghilth/Ghilth.github.io/README.md

 ## Projects

+### Voix Libre
+VoixLibre is a web platform that we built (my team and I) during a hackathon on "gender and universities."
+It aims to help women students who are victims of gender-based violence to report their aggressions in a secure, anonymous, and supportive environment.

+### Object Tracking with LLM
+This project aims to build a tool that can help you to find a specific object in any video .
+The user just have to put the name of what he looks for.
+Here is the github [link](https://github.com/Ghilth/Object_tracking_with_LLM)

 ### Bio Analytica
 An application that helps you to detect plant diseases using segmentation and classification.

 ### Mini Photoshop
 A pretty web app that helps you to make some manipulations on images by using its filters.[Try it here](https://huggingface.co/spaces/Ghilth/mini-photoshop).

+### Bible Bot
+A chatbot that answers Bible-related questions.
+[Try it here](https://biblethomas.streamlit.app/).

+### Assitant Service Publics
+An assistant that helps you to use e-services if you live in Benin.
+We built it during Africa TechUp Tour Bootcamp.

 ### Bible Bot